PreciousChicken/apollo-server-docker-container/README.md

 # apollo-server-docker-container
-A worked example to accompany the [Tie down scheme for an Apollo GraphQL server in a Node Docker container](https://www.preciouschicken.com/blog/posts/apollo-server-docker-container/) tutorial.
+A worked example to accompany the <a href="https://www.preciouschicken.com/blog/posts/apollo-server-docker-container/" rel="noreferrer">Tie down scheme for an Apollo GraphQL server in a Node Docker container</a> tutorial.